pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 \frac{\partial v}{\partial x} & \frac{\partial v}{\partial y}
 \end{bmatrix}
 $$
 Where $(u, v)$ are coordinates in texture space, and $(x, y)$ are coordinates in screen space.
-If you've paid attention so far, this might ring a few bells - these partial derivatives can be calculated in HLSL using `ddx(u)`, `ddy(u)`, `ddx(v)`, `ddy(v)`.
-In other words, we can view the derivatives passed to `Texture2D.SampleGrad()` as forming a jacobian which describes the projective transformation involves in rendering the textured surface.
+If you've paid attention so far, this might ring a few bells - these partial derivatives can be calculated in HLSL using `ddx()` and `ddy()`.
+In other words, we can view the derivatives passed to `Texture2D.SampleGrad()` as forming a jacobian which describes the projective mapping involved in rendering the textured surface.

 In reality, it is impractical to integrate over the *actual* footprint of a screen pixel, as it will in general be a [curvilinear](https://en.wikipedia.org/wiki/Curvilinear_coordinates) quadrilateral (a quadrilateral with curved edges) - quite an unpleasant shape.
-Therefore, most approaches to texture filtering approximate it as either a regular quadrilateral or an ellipse, as illustrated on the figure below ([Image source](https://resources.mpi-inf.mpg.de/departments/d4/teaching/ws200708/cg/slides/CG09-Textures+Filtering.pdf)).
+Therefore, most approaches approximate it as either a regular quadrilateral or an ellipse, as illustrated on the figure below ([Image source](https://resources.mpi-inf.mpg.de/departments/d4/teaching/ws200708/cg/slides/CG09-Textures+Filtering.pdf)).
 ![[Pasted image 20250509015001.png]]
 When using mipmapping, we area mostly interested in the _size_ of the footprint.
-The larger the area, the larger mipmap level we need to use, as higher mipmap level correspond to approximate integrals over larger regions of the texture.
+The larger the area, the larger mipmap level we need to use, as higher mipmap levels correspond to approximations of integrals over larger regions of the texture.
 ### Understanding the elliptical transformation
 With these concepts in mind, let us dissect the elliptical transformation described in the DirectX 11 spec.
 The first paragraph reads:
 > "Given a pair of partial derivative vectors **representing an elliptical transform**, it is important to calculate LOD using a **proper orthogonal Jacobian matrix**, as described by [Heckbert 89](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1989/CSD-89-516.pdf)."

 I've highlighted the 2 important concepts with bold text.
-We have the partial derivatives of our texture sampling coordinates - but in what sense do these represent an elliptical transform.
-Well, imagine we have a unit circle described by an angle $\theta$ , such that $s(\theta)$ gives all the points on the periphery of the unit circle:
+We have the partial derivatives of our texture sampling coordinates - but in what sense do these represent an elliptical transform?
+Imagine representing each screen pixel with a unit circle described by an angle $\theta$, such that $s(\theta)$ returns all the points on the perimeter of the unit circle:
 $$
 \Huge s(\theta)=
 \begin{bmatrix}